 The material is easier to handle with two people, but it certainly has the thickness, strength and durability.
 If you’re looking for a totally tear and root resistant PVC pond liner, this is the one for you – click below!

 All Pond Solutions Pond Liner Review

 This All Pond Solutions Pond Liner is a durable LDPE pond liner that is 0.3 mm thick and super strong.
-It’s a close runner up for the best pond liner available.
+It’s a close runner up for the best pond liner available on the UK market.

 The liner comes in a range of sizes and is easy to cut to size.
 It includes a 25-year warranty provided it is used with an underlay, which you will need to purchase separately.
 The liner is 200 grams per square metre.

 This liner is reasonable easy to cut and lay nice and smoothly for an attractive finish.
 It also comes with a free pond building advice sheet!

 If you’re looking for a simple to use liner that is flexible, strong, easy to lay and comes in a range of sizes to fit your pond, click below!

 Flexiliner 4x3m Pond Liner With Free Underlay Review